Tournament (medieval): Origins

-Medieval equestrian warfare and equestrian practices hark back to Roman antiquity, just as the notion of chivalry goes back to the rank of equites in Roman times.
-There may be an element of continuity connecting the medieval tournament to the hippika gymnasia of the Roman cavalry, but due to the sparsity of written records during the 5th to 8th centuries this is difficult to establish.
+Medieval equestrian warfare and equestrian practices originate in Ancient Rome, just as the notion of chivalry goes back to the rank of equites in Roman times.
+There may be an element of continuity connecting the medieval tournament to the hippika gymnasia of the Roman cavalry, but with the sparsity of written records during the 5th to 8th centuries this is difficult to establish.
 It is known that such cavalry games were central to military training in the Carolingian Empire, with records of Louis and Charles' military games at Worms in 843.
 At this event which was recorded by Nithard, the initial chasing and fleeing was followed by a general mêlée of all combatants.

 Documentation of equestrian practice during the 9th to 10th centuries is sparse, but it is clear that the tournament was a development of the High Middle Ages.
-It is recognized by several medieval historical sources: a chronicler of Tours in the late 12th century attributes the "invention" of the knightly tournament to an Angevin baron, Geoffroi de Preulli, who supposedly died in 1066.
-In 16th-century German historiography, the setting down of the first tournament laws is attributed to Henry the Fowler (r.
-919–936); this tradition is cited by Georg Rüxner in his Thurnierbuch of c.
-1530 as well as by Paulus Hector Mair in his De Arte Athletica (c.
-1544/5).
+It is recognized by several medieval historical sources: a chronicler of Tours in the late 12th century attributes the "invention" of the knightly tournament to Angevin Baron Geoffroi de Preulli.
+In 16th-century German historiography, the setting down of the first tournament laws is attributed to Henry the Fowler; this tradition is cited by Georg Rüxner in his Thurnierbuch as well as by Paulus Hector Mair in his De Arte Athletica.

 The earliest known use of the word "tournament" comes from peace legislation by Count Baldwin III of Hainaut for the town of Valenciennes, dated to 1114.
 It refers to the keepers of the peace in the town leaving it "for the purpose of frequenting javelin sports, tournaments and such like."

-A pattern of regular tournament meetings across northern France is evident in sources for the life of Charles, Count of Flanders (1119–27).
+A pattern of regular tournament meetings across northern France is evident in sources for the life of Charles, Count of Flanders.
 The sources of the 1160s and 1170s portray the event in the developed form it maintained into the 14th century.